husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?

-_For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
-Is there anything a future user could do to mitigate these undesirable harms?_
 Yes, several aspects might impact future uses:
 - The dataset is limited to Reddit submission statements, which might not fully represent all forms of online conspiracy discussions.
 - The oversampling of potentially conspiracy-related content means the dataset does not reflect the natural prevalence of such content on Reddit.